ConduitIO/conduit/docs/design-documents/20220408-loading-pipeline-configuration-files.md

 Decision points from this document:

 - We should allow `n` number of pipeline files to be scanned and loaded.
+   - These will live in a sub-directory by default.
+   - If there are no files, Conduit will start as normal in development mode.
 - We want to eventually support exporting pipeline configuration files from a development instance of Conduit.
 - We shouldn't care or design for how environment variables are set or managed.